rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 Now is the time to visualize this whole thing.
 Trust me you cannot understand it otherwise.

 So, in the above figure, the trash can means that the input sequence is padded.
 So, we will be not concerned with any of the red marked region.
 We already know that the good source of supervision for all the remaining locations in the GLOM can come from a teacher.
 So let us imagine a teacher.
-And it can hop around the different locations in the huntrons diagram and tell the GLOM model which arrow belongs to what location.
+And it can hop around the different locations in the Hintons diagram and tell the GLOM model which arrow belongs to what location.
 This transfer of arrow (aka island) from the teacher to the GLOM is called ZAPPPPP!!

 But, there is one last thing in the GLOM diagram that we need to get rid of.
 Notice the GLOM's figure along the columns.
 There are four columns (each containing 4 arrows and a question mark in itself. ) In the original GLOM formulation, these columns were communicating among themselves, and telling each other what arrow goes where.
 But, in our case since the teacher is telling that information to each cell of GLOM, there is <b> no need for having these columns to communicate among themselves.
 No more routing lol.
 No routing, no attention.
 No attention, no memory issue.
 It's that simple.
 Hiyaaaaaaaaaa!!!</b>